Nandddy/react-tic-tac-toe/README.md

-A simple tic-tac-toe game using react.
+A simple tic-tac-toe game using React.